 Payments or accruals of stated interest on a global bond generally will be taxable to you as ordinary income at the time they are received or accrued, depending on your method of accounting for tax purposes.
+However, you may elect to treat the first payment of stated interest on a global bond as not includable in your income to the extent that it reflects pre-issuance accrued interest, in which case you will reduce your adjusted tax basis in your global bond.

 In addition to interest on the global bonds, you will be required to include any tax withheld from the interest payment as ordinary income, even though you did not in fact receive it, and any additional amounts paid in respect of such tax withheld.
 You may be entitled to deduct or credit this tax, subject to applicable limits.
-For purposes of the foreign tax credit provisions of the Code, interest (including any additional amounts) on a global bond generally will constitute foreign source income and will be categorized as passive or general category income depending on your circumstances.
+For purposes of the foreign tax credit provisions of the Code, interest (and any additional amounts) on a global bond generally will constitute foreign source income and will be categorized as passive or general category income depending on your circumstances.